LCH1238/bevdet-tensorrt-cpp/README.md

 This project is a TensorRT implementation for BEVDet inference, written in C++.
 It can be tested on the nuScenes dataset and also provides a single test sample.
 BEVDet is a multi-camera 3D object detection model in bird's-eye view.
 For more details about BEVDet, please refer to the following link [BEVDet](https://github.com/HuangJunJie2017/BEVDet). **The script to export the ONNX model is in this [repository](https://github.com/LCH1238/BEVDet)**.

+**NEWS** : A new branch "one" has been released.
+This branch implements TensorRT-plugins. [bevdet-tensorrt-cpp](https://github.com/LCH1238/bevdet-tensorrt-cpp/tree/one)

 ![图](doc/BEVDet-TensorRT.png)